Vicctor-Romero/Vicctor-Romero/README.md

 I'm a software developer focused on building tools that actually solve real problems.
 I don't tie myself to one specific technology.
 I just pick whatever stack makes the most sense for the project's requirements.

 Lately, I've been doing a lot of work with NestJS, PostgreSQL, and React Native to build full-stack mobile apps.
-I also spend a good amount of time integrating APIs (like QuickBooks and CubiCasa).
-When I need to build fast web interfaces, I usually reach for Astro and Tailwind CSS.
-At the end of the day, my goal is just to ship reliable software that works when people need it.

 * Based in Wyoming
 * Portfolio: [victorromero.dev](https://victorromero.dev)